vung1/flixster/README.md

 <img src="http://g.recordit.co/J9MPMUxwt4.gif" width=500><br>

 ### Notes
-Describe any challenges encountered while building the app.
+A challenge that I encountered while building the app was that I had trouble understanding and adding constraints so that the app will work on various device sizes and orientations.